Supermarket Concrete Moisture Testing

 A Sydney supermarket in construction required moisture testing on their concrete slab floor.
 An NLR concrete moisture testing specialist was sent to provide a full report with accurate and thorough readings of the building's slab.
 If a concrete slab is not reached an acceptable dry standard, it can be conducive to mould growth and possible damage to floor coverings.
 NLR was there to confirm whether the slab was at correct moisture levels.

 hour period of testing

 NLR carries out relative humidity in-situ probe tests in accordance with ASTM F2710 and recommended by AS 1884-2012.
 In order to sufficiently read moisture levels deep within the concrete slab, small holes are drilled into the concrete 20% through its thickness.

 The client received a full 22 point concrete moisture test report, informing the client of the moisture levels that were currently present in the slab.
-The report was sent the same day the testing was completed-- a 2 day process from first arrival to final report sent through.
+The report was sent the same day the testing was completed-- a 2-day process from the first arrival to a final report sent through.

 If you have any concrete testing queries or wish for our concrete testing services, please don't hesitate to contact us.
 You can do so by vising our contact page by clicking on the button below.